AndreiMisiukevich/DoppelGit/docs/PRIVACY.md

 - How (and if) analytics are collected
 - How encryption and browser security interact

-> This is a technical overview intended for developers; organizations may maintain their own formal legal or compliance policy in addition to this document.
+> This is a technical overview intended for developers.
+For legal or compliance use, adapt and extend this into a formal policy as needed.

 ---